BrianSipos/dtn-bpsec-cose/README.md

 The internet-draft is tracked as [draft-ietf-dtn-bpsec-cose](https://datatracker.ietf.org/doc/draft-ietf-dtn-bpsec-cose/).

 A local build of the current main branch is available [draft-sipos-dtn-bpsec-cose.html](https://briansipos.github.io/dtn-bpsec-cose/draft-ietf-dtn-bpsec-cose.html).
+A difference from the datatracker draft and this local version can be [viewed side-by-side](https://author-tools.ietf.org/diff?doc_1=draft-ietf-dtn-bpsec-cose&url_2=https://briansipos.github.io/dtn-bpsec-cose/draft-ietf-dtn-bpsec-cose.txt&raw=1).

 Prerequisites to building can be installed on Ubuntu with:
 ```